JioFiber launches 'Entertainment Bonaza' broadband plans: All details here

-Telecom major Reliance Jio's broadband service JioFiber on Tuesday announced a slew of plans under its new "Entertainment Bonanza" category for postpaid users with offers starting at an extra cost of Rs 100 only.
+Telecom major Reliance Jio's broadband service JioFiber on Tuesday announced a slew of plans under its new "Entertainment Bonanza" category for postpaid users with zero installation fee.
 The new plans will be made available to all users from 22 April 2022, Jio said in a statement.

 Here is a lowdown on the new postpaid plans of JioFiber broadband service: